Breathing Down the Front

 static1.squarespace

-The most powerful experience I have had with this breathing technique that I ever had was at work.
-I often practice mindfulness mediation at work because I have been making sushi for so long that I no longer have to do much thinking at all, and so I focus on my breath.
-That day, as I was breathing down the front, I because aware of a blockage in my chest in the form of a small pain.
+The most powerful experience with this breathing technique that I ever had was at the sushi bar I worked at.
+I often practiced mindfulness meditation at work because I had been making sushi for so long that I didn’t have to do much thinking at all.

 Soon the pain I experienced with my exhalations started to increase at an alarming rate.
 I heard the voice of fear in my mind, “Is something wrong?”
 The panic I felt in my mind was met by the calmness I felt in spirit.
 It was a gloomy, rainy day, I was 23 years old and possibly having a heart attack, but yet I remained calm despite the intense pain in my chest.